Cupola/ScalaCollider/README.txt

 scala> s.boot

-And when booted, create some example synths using stuff in "ExampleCmd.txt" as a template.
+And when booted, create some example synths using "ExampleCmd.txt" as a template.